aram-devdocs/conductor-pm/src/lib/ui/core/CORE.md

 - Extend the functionality of MUI components as needed
 - Provide a simplified and more focused API for our specific use cases

+## Global Theme System

+The Core UI system utilizes a global theme system built with Material UI's theming capabilities.
+The theme is defined in the `src/lib/ui/theme` directory and is applied to the entire application using a custom `ThemeProvider` component.

+To customize the theme, modify the `createTheme.ts` file in the `theme` directory.
+You can change the palette, typography, spacing, and other theme options to match your desired design system.

+The custom theme is then passed to the `ThemeProvider` component in `src/app.tsx`, ensuring that all components within the application have access to the theme variables and styles.

 ## Available Components

 The Core UI system organizes components into the following categories: